Shoplifting Laws in Arizona

 How Does a Merchant Know When to Detain Someone?

-Arizona’s criminal shoplifting law states that a person is presumed to have knowingly obtained goods with the intent to deprive the owner of them if he or she:
+Criminal shoplifting law in Phoenix, Arizona states that a person is presumed to have knowingly obtained goods with the intent to deprive the owner of them if he or she:

 - Hid merchandise that was not paid for on his or her person, or concealed items on another person.
 (For example, the defendant concealed merchandise in her child’s coat to avoid paying for it.)